Claudenw/DUPTester/README.md

   cd DUPTester/src
   python3 reproduce_upgrade_bugs.py
   ```

+  Note: Once compile failed, check if there is a *.tar.gz in build-image directory.
+If so, it has to be manually deleted before rerun the script.
+  The path of build-image directory has been printed when running the script.

   ### Unit test migration
   * The unit test required to reproduce failure is already migrated and run in Failure Reproduce section.